Coinbase and SEC Escalate Legal Battle Over Crypto Regulations: Report

 Eugene Scalia, Coinbase’s legal representative, reportedly criticized the SEC for being arbitrary in denying clarity to the crypto industry.
 He stated that the exchange has been left without a practical way to comply with US laws, leading to significant operational uncertainty.

 The SEC, however, sees things differently.
-It argued that the regulator is not obligated to create new rules specifically for crypto.
+It has argued that the regulator is not obligated to create new rules specifically for crypto.
 According to the SEC, the existing regulatory framework should be sufficient for digital assets.

 This legal battle comes amid a broader fight between the crypto industry and US regulators.
 The SEC has repeatedly insisted that most crypto tokens should be treated as securities, thus falling under its regulatory authority.